Dear Parents and Carers,

 3.10pm Year 2 & Year 3

 School lunches will be available to order, but for the first few weeks at least, we will be providing a packed lunch.
-Please complete the attached form and return it to firstname.lastname@example.org by 9 am on Tuesday 13th July.
-Please also place your order via Parentpay as per normal, even if you are entitled to FSM.
+Please place your order via Parentpay as per normal, even if you are entitled to FSM.
 If you’d prefer to supply a packed lunch, please ensure it is a healthy balanced lunch and nut free.
 No Sweets or fizzy drinks please.

-Information about after school sports clubs will be sent out in September.
+Clubs - Please email Quackers (see website) to register your interest for breakfast and afterschool club.
+Information about after school sports clubs will be sent out later in the term.

 Visitors in school